getgrav/grav-learn/pages/17/03.themes/03.twig-primer/doc.md

 The variable `name` has been inserted into this line and will appear to the end user as `My name is Jake and I love cookies.` as `Jake` was the value of the name variable.

+> [!CAUTION]
-!!
-It is very important to either turn on `autoescape` setting from your [System Configuration](/17/basics/grav-configuration#twig) or to remember to escape every single variable in template files by using `|e` filter to make your site safe against XSS attacks.
+> It is very important to either turn on `autoescape` setting from your [System Configuration](/17/basics/grav-configuration#twig) or to remember to escape every single variable in template files by using `|e` filter to make your site safe against XSS attacks.
 For safe HTML content, use `|raw` filter.

 #### Action Tags